 Vegetable oil - used to make the cake really moist.
 Choose an oil that has no flavour, such as sunflower or canola (rapeseed) oil.

 Strawberries - the star ingredient in this recipe.
 Use organic, high quality strawberries for maximum flavour.
 Fresh strawberries are used in the cheesecake, compote, inside the cake and on top as decoration.

-Gelatine – very important in setting the cheesecake.
+Gelatine - very important in setting the cheesecake.
 Since the cheesecake is inside the cake, it needs a setting agent so it can support the weight of the top layer.
-The recipe below uses powder gelatine, but you can also use gelatine sheets (9g / 1 tbsp powder = 4 sheets), vegan gel or agar agar.
+The recipe below uses powder gelatine, but you can also use gelatine sheets (9g / 1 tablespoon powder = 4 sheets), vegan gel or agar agar.

 Biscuits or cookies - you can use any type.
 I recommend Lotus Biscoff, petit beurre, malted milk biscuits or graham crackers.
 For best results use crunchy biscuits.